Intrinsic thermal Hall effect of optical phonons enhanced by discrete rotational symmetry

 Figure~\ref{fig:slope}(a) shows the temperature dependence of $\mathcal{A}(T)$, which can either be inferred from the numerical results shown in Fig.~\ref{fig:kappa_t} and Fig.~\ref{fig:kappa_B} using the relation Eq.~\eqref{eq:kappa_3d}, or approximately determined using the analytic formula Eq.~\eqref{eq:Acoef}.
-The approximate formula aligns closely with the numerical results, indicating that our analysis based on the Berry curvature distribution captures the key features of the thermal Hall conductivity.
+The approximate formula aligns closely with the numerical results, indicating that our approximate formula captures the key features of the numerical results.

 The analysis elucidates the origin of the non-monotonic temperature dependence of the thermal Hall conductivity.
 It arises from competing contributions of different regions near high-symmetry directions in wave-vector space.
-At low temperatures, $\kappa_{xy}$ is dominated by the contribution from the region near the $k_{z}$ axis, where optical phonons have lower frequencies, thus $\mathcal{F}(\beta\hbar\omega_{m}^{\prime})\gg\mathcal{F}(\beta\hbar\omega_{m})$.
-Conversely, at high temperatures, the contribution from the regions near the diagonal $(\pm1,\pm1,1)$ directions dominates as $\mathcal{F}(\beta\hbar\omega_{m}^{\prime})\approx\mathcal{F}(\beta\hbar\omega_{m})$, and the prefactor of $\mathcal{F}(\beta\hbar\omega_{m})$ ($1/\sqrt{3}$) exceeds that of $\mathcal{F}(\beta\hbar\omega_{m}^{\prime})$ ($1/2$).
+At low temperatures, $\kappa_{xy}$ is dominated by the contribution from the region near the $k_{z}$ axis, where optical phonons have lower frequencies, thus $\mathcal{F}(\beta\hbar\omega_{m}^{(\mathrm{o})})\gg\mathcal{F}(\beta\hbar\omega_{m})$.
+Conversely, at high temperatures, the contribution from the regions near the diagonal $(\pm1,\pm1,1)$ directions dominates as $\mathcal{F}(\beta\hbar\omega_{m}^{(\mathrm{o})})\approx\mathcal{F}(\beta\hbar\omega_{m})$, and the prefactor of $\mathcal{F}(\beta\hbar\omega_{m})$ ($1/\sqrt{3}$) exceeds that of $\mathcal{F}(\beta\hbar\omega_{m}^{(\mathrm{o})})$ ($1/2$).
 The difference in the prefactors can be traced back to the difference in the total Berry phases ($\mp 2\pi$ vs. $\pm\pi \times 4$) as well as the cosine of the angle between the diagonal directions and the $z$-axis ($1/\sqrt{3}$).
 Consequently, $\kappa_{xy}$ exhibits a non-monotonic temperature dependence and changes sign with varying temperature.